rvkmr6466/Interview-Prep/Full stack developer interview questions.md

 It's important to note that many of these drawbacks can be mitigated with proper planning, development practices, and a good understanding of the Spring framework.

 ---
-## Q. Volatile vs. Transient in Java
+## Q. Difference between Volatile vs. Transient keyword in Java
 | Feature         | `volatile`             | `transient`         |
 |-----------------|------------------------|---------------------|
 | **Purpose**      | Ensures variable's value is always read from and written to main memory    | Excludes variable from serialization                               |